MyronKoch-dev/oop-1/README.md

 The application uses Supabase (PostgreSQL) as its database for persistent storage of user onboarding data.

-*   **Schema Definition:** The database schema for the `onboarding_responses` table is defined in `src/lib/database.ts` (Python version - schema is conceptually similar in the TypeScript/Next.js implementation).
+*   **Schema Definition:** The database schema for the `onboarding_responses` table is defined in your Supabase project and should match the fields in `src/lib/types.ts`.
-*   **Database Interaction:** The `DatabaseInterface` class (Python version - similar logic in `src/lib/supabase.ts`) handles database operations, specifically saving user profiles upon onboarding completion.
+*   **Database Interaction:** The `src/lib/supabase.ts` file handles database operations, specifically saving user profiles upon onboarding completion.
-*   **In-Memory Fallback (Development):** For simplified local development and testing, the database interaction can be configured to use an in-memory store (currently simulated with a dictionary in the Python version's `DatabaseInterface`).
-For production, a connection to a real Supabase PostgreSQL database is essential via environment variables.

 ## Error Handling

 The onboarding system is designed with robust error handling in mind:

-*   **Custom Exception Classes:** Defines custom exception classes (`OnboardingError`, `LLMProviderError`, `InterviewError`, `DatabaseError` in the Python version - conceptually similar error handling is implemented in TypeScript using `try...catch` blocks and error responses from the API).
 *   **Comprehensive Logging:** Implements detailed logging using `console.log` and `console.error` throughout the backend and frontend code to track the flow, debug issues, and capture errors.
 *   **User-Friendly Error Messages:** Returns user-friendly error messages to the frontend UI in case of validation failures, session expiry, or internal server errors, guiding users on how to proceed.
 *   **Retry Logic:** Includes retry mechanisms for database save operations to handle transient network issues.